 The digital version of the card is automatically activated when your child creates and signs into their Mydoh account.
-Parents can also order up to 5 physical Smart Cash Cards.
+Parents can also order up to 5 physical Smart Cash Cards – one per child for up to 5 children added to the Mydoh app.
 Kids 13 and older have the option to add their Smart Cash Card to their Apple Pay wallet.

 The Smart Cash Card gives your child the convenience and grown-up feeling that comes with a credit card, but without any of the risks.
 Because it’s a prepaid card funded by their allowance, they can’t spend money they don’t have.
 From your parent account, you have the power to set spending limits, lock/unlock the card, and see their transaction history.

 A built-in security feature blocks certain merchant codes so your kids cannot use the card for things like gambling and alcohol.